kefeimo/volttron-boptest/volttron-lib-boptest-integration/README.md

 # Installation

-The following recipe walks through the steps to install and configure a DNP3 agent.
-Note that it uses default setup to work out-of-the-box.
-Please feel free to refer to related documentations for details.
+The following recipe walks through the steps to install and run use case example.

 1. Create and activate a virtual environment.